Anon-Exploiter/dirbust/README.md

 - Verified inside Burp Suite Professional with Jython 2.7.3.
 - Works through Burp’s proxy so all traffic is captured in Logger/Proxy/Repeater.
-- Compatible with HTTPS targets and custom ports.
+- Compatible with HTTPS and custom ports.

 ---